It’s hard to define charisma because different people have various opinions.

 You can also thank them for their thoughtfulness or telling them that they’ve made your day.

-Make someone feel as if he/she is the most important person in the room.
+Make someone feel like they are the most important person in the room.

-Think about how you would feel and behave when speaking with a very important person.
+Think about how you would feel and behave when speaking with a VIP.

 You would probably hear everything they say.

 Their words may impress you.

 Do not try to impress people.
 Let them impress you.
 You don’t need to show them how important and perfect you are.
 You need to make them feel they are perfect.
-This is true, every human being is important, but some people just don’t realize this fact.
+Every human being is indeed important, but some people don’t realize this.

 #2 Power and Warmth